Financial Planning Strategies to Enhance Qualified Small Business Stock (QSBS)

 Owners of non-C Corp entities anticipating a large liquidity event may want to consider converting to a C Corp.
 Many business owners may prefer the pass-through deductions and flexible profit allocations of the LLC structure during the early years of a business.
 However, as the business builds momentum, a C Corp structure that is QSBS-eligible could be more attractive for a growing company that may be sold for a large capital gain.

-For example, an LLC owner may convert to a C Corp, then start the clock on the 5-year holding period to garner the 10x basis or $10 million capital gain exclusion.
+For example, an LLC owner may convert to a C Corp, then start the clock on the 5-year holding period to garner the 10x basis or $15 million capital gain exclusion.
 Basis for QSBS utilizing a conversion is the fair market value of the shares at the time of conversion.
-This means that a wholly owned LLC valued at $8 million, with an actual cost basis of $1 million, would be eligible for a $73 million capital gain exclusion.
-This would be 10 times the $8 million value at conversion less the original built in capital gain ($7 million) at the point of conversion.
+This means that a wholly owned LLC valued at $8 million, with an actual cost basis of $1 million, would be eligible for a $80 million capital gain exclusion.
+This would be 10 times the $8 million value at conversion plus they would owe the original built in capital gain ($7 million) at the point of conversion.

 Founders should work closely with their advisors to model out the pros and cons of each structure, considering not only the eventual exit strategy, but also annual taxes, double taxation issues, and other considerations.

-If a conversion is deemed beneficial, founders should be mindful to avoid conversions when the company market value is above the $50 million aggregate assets threshold after the conversion.
+If a conversion is deemed beneficial, founders should be mindful to avoid conversions when the company market value is above the $75 million (after 7/4/25) aggregate assets threshold post conversion.
 Additionally, obtaining a defensible valuation report is recommended for documentation purposes.

 Alternatively, founders could time the conversion as outside investors put additional capital into the business with the term sheet serving as the valuation substantiation.
 It is also worth noting that converting from an S Corp to a C Corp to garner QSBS status often involves a several step F reorganization structure.